ECBarton/Retail-Websites-Overview/PITCHME.md

 ---

-1. Set up development environments for Bistrack, Drupal 8, and DreamFactory.
+- Set up development environments for Bistrack, Drupal 8, and DreamFactory.
 Proof of concept complete. **In progress.**

 ---

-2. Contract top developers for Drupal 8 Commerce. **In progress.**
+- Contract top developers for Drupal 8 Commerce. **In progress.**

 ---

-3. Open a dialog with Epicor to discover their web processes and develop our own methods and functions around their suggestions. **Contact Made**
+- Open a dialog with Epicor to discover their web processes and develop our own methods and functions around their suggestions. **Contact Made**

 ---

-4. Begin development of API and Drupal 8 bridge for websites.
-(DreamFactory Configuration)**In progress**
+- Begin development of API and Drupal 8 bridge for websites.
+(DreamFactory Configuration) **In progress**

 ---

-5. Build website with shopping cart, memberships, wishlists, calculators, and quote interaction.**To Be Determined**
+- Build website with shopping cart, memberships, wishlists, calculators, and quote interaction. **To Be Continued**

 ---

-6. Test with the integration into the dev backup version of Bistrack.
+- Test with the integration into the dev backup version of Bistrack.

 ---

-7. Go live.
+- Go live.

 ---